Linear Distance Metric Learning with Noisy Labels: Experimental Results

-The logistic model learned the labeling and ignored the noise very well.
-With logistic noise (first column), it reaches about $90\%$ accuracy on noisy labels (as high as possible with 10\% misclassification), and almost $99\%$ accuracy with respect to the ground truth labels.
+The Logistic model learned the labeling function very well.
+With Logistic noise (first column), it reaches about $90\%$ accuracy on noisy labels (as high as possible with 10\% misclassification), and almost $99\%$ accuracy with respect to the ground truth labels.
 This holds on both the training and test data sets, which indicates that the model is not overfitting.
-We also observe that as the noise becomes more and more different from the logistic model (Gaussian then Laplace then HS then Noisy Labeling), the accuracy gets worse.
+We also observe that as the noise becomes more and more different from the Logistic model (Gaussian then Laplace then HS then Noisy Labeling), the accuracy gets worse.
 This holds for both the noisy and ground truth labels, and on both the training and test data sets.
-The deterioration is most prominent in the ``noisy labeling'' setting, where about $5\%$ accuracy is lost in comparison with the logistic noise.
+The deterioration is most prominent in the ``noisy labeling'' setting, where about $5\%$ accuracy is lost in comparison with the Logistic noise.

-Next, supporting Theorem~\ref{Mtauapprox}, we summarize the recovery of the model parameters $\M^* / \tau^*$ in Table~\ref{precisions}.
+Next, supporting Theorem~\ref{Mtauapprox}, we summarize the recovery of the model parameters $\M^* / \tau^*$ in Table~\ref{precisions}; we report the average recovery error based on $20$ independent sample observations.
 We observe that the error is fairly small with a relative error of about $0.07$ for most noise types, but also that the error increases as the misspecification of the noise type increases.
 For instance noisy labeling achieves only about $0.2$-relative error in a Frobenius or spectral sense.

 We plot the eigenvalues of $\M^*/\tau^*$ and $\hat{\M}/\hat{\tau}$ in Figure~\ref{fig:eigens}.
-The large left figure shows the eigenvalue recovery by the Logistic, Laplace, and HS loss functions when the labels are generated from logistic noise.
+The large left figure shows the eigenvalue recovery by the Logistic, Laplace, and HS loss functions when the labels are generated from Logistic noise.
 All do about the same, and capture all eigenvalues fairly well.
 Four other plots are shown with other types of noise with similar results; the main exception being with noisy labeling, the top eigenvalue is predicted as much smaller than the true value.
-This experiment illustrates that although we focus on the logistic loss function, performance is robust with respect to misspecification of the noise model.
+This experiment illustrates that although we focus on the Logistic loss function, performance is robust with respect to misspecification of the noise model.